onkyoh/codestitch-sharp-image-automation/README.md

 The tool performs the following steps:

 1. **Scanning**: Recursively scans your content directory for HTML files and extracts permalinks from frontmatter
     - When using `--target`, only processes the specified page
 2. **Measurement**: Uses Playwright to render each page at different viewport sizes:
-    - Mobile (320×800px)
+    - Mobile (320×700px)
     - Tablet (1024×800px)
     - Desktop (1920×1080px)
 3. **Analysis**: Measures the rendered dimensions of each image at each breakpoint
     - Detects which images are above-the-fold in the mobile viewport
     - Sets minimum dimensions of 1×1px for hidden or zero-sized elements
+    - For some stitches Parallax is achieved by rendering images with CSS, in this scenario the plugin generates 2 Desktop measurements, 1024-1600px and 1600px+.
+The latter is given 1x1px for its dimensions.
 4. **Optimization**: Generates picture elements with:
     - Properly sized images for each breakpoint
     - Appropriate `srcset` attributes for modern formats (avif, webp, jpeg)